 Even if the elements of the business are straightforward, it’s important to state clearly what the business is and how it works.

 If you’ve already developed your business idea through researching your chosen market ‘niche’ and done extensive business planning, you should have most of this information to hand.

 On top of this, you also need to include an overview of your main competitors and how you plan to develop the business in the future.

-The next section should look at your marketing and sales strategy, and you need to communicate why you think people will buy what you want to sell and how you plan to sell it to them.
+The following section should look at your marketing and sales strategy; if you outsourced the fulfillment or are you manufacturing it yourself, you also need to communicate why you think people will buy what you want to sell and how you plan to sell it to them.

 This section will address questions about how you are going to position your product or service in the market, who your customers are and how you plan to attract new ones.
 It will also look at your pricing policy and how you plan to promote your product or service.

 You also need to describe your sales methods, such as direct marketing, advertising and PR, and talk about how you will reach your customers and the channels you will use to sell to them.

 A snapshot of your business’s management structure and personnel

 In the next part of the plan, you need to describe your management team and other staff that will be working for your business, as well as your own background and credentials.
 If you haven’t yet recruited anyone to work with you in either a management capacity or otherwise, you need to outline the people you plan to recruit to work with you.